But it’s definitely NOT about turning yourself into a pretzel on your horse.

 HOW HORSEBACK YOGA WORKS

-Here I will offer a simplified step-by-step outline to paint a picture of one shape Horseback Yoga can can take.
+Here I will offer a simplified step-by-step outline to paint a picture of one shape Horseback Yoga can take.
 This is by no means meant as an instructional piece.
 Practitioners and riders should seek the guidance of a professional before attempting these exercises on their own.

 So sit tall, take a deep breath, and enjoy this step-by-step approach to Union with the horse.

 1. SET YOUR INTENTION

 - Remember that the objective of Horseback Yoga is to achieve Union with the horse, with your bodies, minds, hearts and souls (not necessarily to do some crazy pretzel pose on horseback).

 - Your intention can be anything you wish to cultivate in the practice.
 Some examples could be Boundaries, Courage, Oneness, Stillness, Friendship, Strength, Growth, Inner Peace, Serenity … anything that comes to mind.